 - Spray a 9"x13" pan with the canola oil.

-- Place small amount of meat mixture into a tortilla and roll.
-Repeat until you have filled pan.
+- Place a small amount of meat mixture into a tortilla and roll.
+Repeat until you have filled the pan.

-- Mix soup and chilies in medium bowl.
+- Mix soup and chilies in a medium bowl.
 Pour over enchiladas.

 - Top with grated cheese.